grammyjs/website/site/docs/guide/api.md

   // Send a message to 12345.
   await bot.api.sendMessage(12345, "Hello!");

-  // Send a message and get an instance of it. const sentMessage = await bot.api.sendMessage(12345, "Hello again!");
+  // Send a message and store the response, which contains info about the sent message. const sentMessage = await bot.api.sendMessage(12345, "Hello again!");
   console.log(sentMessage.message_id);
 }